Ryōgoku Kokugikan: Other sports

 Like the Kuramae Kokugikan, the Ryōgoku Kokugikan hosted a number of professional wrestling events as soon as its first year of service.
 In September 1985, the first wrestling card, promoted by All Japan Pro Wrestling, happened with the first Japanese appearance of the Road Warriors.
 In December of the same year, New Japan Pro Wrestling (NJPW) held its first card in the Ryogoku.
 It became a regular venue for NJPW's events such as the G1 Climax.
 In 1998, Antonio Inoki's Universal Fighting-Arts Organization held its first card at the arena.
 As All Japan began to use the Nippon Budokan as its main venue, the Ryōgoku Kokugikan became established as a venue for rival promotion NJPW.
 In 2009, DDT Pro-Wrestling held its first event in the arena.
 World Wonder Ring Stardom has held multiple events in Ryōgoku beginning in 2013.
 WWE also held numerous events in the Ryōgoku between 2010 and 2015, the latest being WWE's The Beast in the East.
 Other promotions to have held an event at the venue include Super World of Sports, UWF International, Fighting Network Rings, All Japan Women's Pro-Wrestling, Wrestle and Romance, JWP Joshi Puroresu, Michinoku Pro Wrestling, Tokyo Pro Wrestling, Battlarts, Pro Wrestling Zero1, World Japan, Hustle, Ladies Legend Pro-Wrestling, Inoki Genome Federation, Dragongate, Pro Wrestling Noah, Wrestle-1, Big Japan Pro Wrestling, Tenryu Project, Tokyo Joshi Pro-Wrestling, Gleat, and Dream Star Fighting Marigold.

 The Kokugikan also host Boxing competitions including the hosting of the boxing competition at the 2020 Summer Olympics.
 In 2025, it will also host Capcom Cup 11, a Street Fighter 6 championship event for Capcom Pro Tour 2024.

 Other events

 In 1992, The Kokugikan hosted the very first official Street Fighter II tournament.
+On November 27, 1986, the American heavy metal band Quiet Riot performed at the venue as part of their QR III tour.
 On April 4, 2014, the K-pop boy group Got7 held their first Japanese showcase in the venue.
 In 2017 it hosted Ferrari's 70th anniversary celebrations.
 Paul McCartney performed a concert at the venue as part of his world tour "Freshen Up" on November 5, 2018.

 In May 2021 the stadium was used as a vaccination center for the COVID-19 vaccine, with some retired sumo wrestlers among those getting vaccinated.